 While regular maintenance should help prevent problems that you can’t readily see, being an observant driver can help you to prevent minor problems from turning into major ones.
 Pay attention to abnormal noises and vibrations and talk to your trusted technician about them.
 For example, if your belts squeak in the rain, perhaps they need to be adjusted to prevent them from slipping.
 However, if you don’t get them adjusted, they’ll wear out faster and you’ll have to replace them, which would be more expensive.
 If you wait too long, you could end up stranded when the belts finally fail.

 Another example might be looseness in the steering gear, which may present itself as vehicle wandering or clunkiness.
-The repair could be as simple as replacing loose tie-rod end and a front-end alignment, but failure to address this in time to result in expensive repairs.
+The repair could be as simple as replacing loose tie-rod end and a front-end alignment, but failure to address this in time can result in expensive repairs.
 Tires may wear out prematurely, or the tie-rod could separate, resulting in an accident.